 The study also found that the government of Kenya should invest more to ensure that more people have access to internet and other ICT infrastructures such as fiber optic and Web hostings, that there is a great ease when accessing ICT related facilities such as internet, Facebook, E-mail and mobile phones, that information communication technology (ICT) have the potential to boost PWDs business growth and that their business venture has adopted and thus taking advantage of the existing ICTs within the country.
 Moreover, the study found that skilled ICT personnel are readily available and affordable in the country hence easily accessible ICT user support and services and that internet applications such as websites, OLX, Face books etc have boosted PWDs business by providing accessibility to global markets for their products and services.
-Further, the study found that registering a business that is ICT-enabled has a complicated process and thus discourages people from such business and disagreed that ICT business applications such as M-PESA, mobile banking, bank agencies etc. have opened up the business opportunities for many PWDs in Kenya.
+Further, the study found that registering a business and disagreed that ICT business applications such as M-PESA, mobile banking, bank agencies etc. have opened up the business opportunities for many PWDs in Kenya.